 - Altbau or AB: old building from roughly before 1940.
 Many of these old buildings don't have elevators and even the ground floor might only be accessible by stairs.

 - Neubau or NB: built after 1945.
-Now watch out here: if possible Berliners avoid buildings built in the 50ies and 60ies because many of those after war constructions are of poor quality and can be noisy with low ceilings.
+Now watch out here: if possible Berliners avoid buildings built in the 50ies and 60ies because many of those after-war constructions are of poor quality and can be noisy with low ceilings.
 This changes for more recent buildings like everything constructed after 1990 probably is more solid and of a higher standard.

-Floor of the apartment
+Location by floor of the apartment

 - Untergeschoss: basement.